frenoid/document-search-engine/README.md

 For the consumers: search results are continuously improved with the internally developed feedback loop to collect and learn from users’ search history and feedback.

 ### Producers
-Documentation writers
+Documentation writers.

 ### Consumers
-Documentation readers
+Documentation readers.
-We propose a platform to enable the following use cases Teams can publish documentation to a Cloud Storage
+We propose a platform to enable the following use cases:
+- Teams can publish documentation to a Cloud Storage
-The platform can index the text in the Cloud Storage The platform can make these documents easily searchable Teams needing the documentation can easily find the documents they want on the platform Document consumers can give feedback on the documentation and rank the documentation by usefulness The platform will improve the search algorithm to give better results based on user feedback The platform will record user views and behaviour on the platform and use machine learning to recommend other useful documents to each user
+- The platform can index the text in the Cloud Storage
+- The platform can make these documents easily searchable
+- Teams needing the documentation can easily find the documents they want on the platform
+- Document consumers can give feedback on the documentation and rank the documentation by usefulness
+- The platform will improve the search algorithm to give better results based on user feedback
+- The platform will record user views and behaviour on the platform and use machine learning to recommend other useful documents to each user

-## To Run

-TBC